Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 Akil Baddoo At The Plate

-- In nine games this season, he has gone deep (10.2%, and 3% of his trips to the plate).
+- He has hit a long ball in 10.1% of his games this season, and 3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.